deckerweb/genesis-shortcode-ui/README.md

  * The Shortcode attributes are inserted properly, including spaces/ whitespace!
  * And, most importantly, the rendering on the frontend of your site will also include space/ whitespace you've entered in the UI!
  * *Note: I might discuss this with the Shortcake team if this could be improved*
-* *Limitation:* Currently, the Shortcake plugin displays no preview Icon or Image for one-line-Shortcodes in the Editor.
+* *Limitation:* Currently, the Shortcake plugin displays no preview Icon or Image for Shortcodes rendered as one line in the Editor.
  * It's only a visual thing: the rendered view is still clickable and editable for the whole line in the Editor!
 (In the same way as for built-in WordPress Shortcodes like "gallery".)
  * *Note: I might discuss this as well with the Shortcake team if this could be improved*
 * *Limitation:* The "Back to Top" Shortcode from Genesis was left out, intentionally, as it makes no sense to use this old XHTML/ HTML 4 feature any longer!